OWN YOUR RV LOT

 The UDI is a way to achieve “membership” style camping without the risk of developer flight because the “members”

-own it !
+own the real property !
 Each owner ( member) that purchases (joins) receives a deed .
 The deed represents, for example, a 1:1000

-fractional ownership of the whole park plus a right of use.
+fractional ownership of the whole property plus a right of use.
 That use is typically two weeks camping per month and

 unlimited day use.
 Facilities can include not only campsites but cabins, boats, horses and other.
 In our example, the